 Ready to add even more interest to your enameled jewelry designs?
 Learn to create artistic textures and surface designs on enameled jewelry with Susan’s latest enameling video, Further Explorations in Jewelry Enameling: Kiln Fired Liquid Enamel and Sgraffito.
 While feeling like you’re hanging out with Susan in the studio and having a fabulous time, you’ll learn to create special effects on kiln-fired enamel jewelry pieces, including crackled effects, sgraffito (words or designs scratched into the molten enamel surface), creating luster with mica-infused supplements, marking with enamel crayons and carbon pencils, creating impressions with stamps and other objects, basse taille, and more.

 Susan also shares fun “bonus” enameling techniques like how to layer opaque enamels and create a “negative millefiori” look, creating curved and fold-formed shapes and then enameling on those challenging pieces, how to enamel both sides of a piece and fire both at the same time, how to create a matte surface on enamel, and how to mix colors (yes you can do it!) using liquid enamels.

-If you love enameling and want to take your designs a step or two further, don't miss this workshop with such an amazingly talented and successful artist, author, and teacher.
+If you love enameling and want to take your designs a step or two further, don’t miss this opportunity to learn from such an amazingly talented and successful artist, author, and teacher.
 In a video download or online workshop format, t’s way too much fun to miss!

 P.S.
-Did you get Susan's first enameling video, Explorations in Jewelry Enameling: Kiln and Torch Techniques?
+Did you get Susan’s first enameling workshop, Explorations in Jewelry Enameling: Kiln and Torch Techniques?
 It’s available in a video or online workshop.
 You can learn more about both of Susan’s online workshops in enameling here and here.